-However, no matter if it is an online marketplace or a custom ecommerce website, you'll notice that top ecommerce sites have several website features in common.
+However, whether it is an online marketplace or a custom ecommerce website, you'll notice that top ecommerce sites have several website features in common.

-Some of them you may not be able to spot immediately, but here's the good news — we've compiled them for you.
+You may not be able to spot some of them immediately, but here's the good news — we've compiled them for you.

 Focus on a user-friendly design.
 There is a lot of thought that goes into designing websites.
-The top ecommerce sites have modern web designs that are easy to navigate, fast-loading, and responsive on both desktops and mobile devices.
+As a result, the top ecommerce sites have modern web designs that are easy to navigate, fast-loading, and responsive on both desktops and mobile devices.

-Because ecommerce sites have a lot of large files (like product images), they aren't always the fastest.
-Page load speed is an SEO ranking factor that can affect how potential customers use your website and how it appears on search engine results.
+Because ecommerce sites have a lot of large files (like product images), they are only sometimes the fastest.
+Therefore, page load speed is an SEO ranking factor that can affect how potential customers use your website and how it appears on search engine results.

 - Choose the right web hosting provider.

 - Focus on strengthening your website’s SEO.
 Optimize for ecommerce SEO, especially product page SEO, with an ecommerce content strategy.
 Be sure to include ecommerce link building in your approach.

 - Enable caching.